paper-toaster/osu-wiki/wiki/History_of_osu!/April_fools/en.md

 ### touhosu!

 On 1 April 2010, the osu! website along with the main menu screen was changed to theme with the [Touhou Project](https://en.wikipedia.org/wiki/Touhou_Project "Wikipedia") (shown below).
-The changes included the inclusion of the character Marisa Kirisame from the Touhou Project, along with yellow, pink, and blue coloured butterflies in a circular pattern, along with the swapping of the name "osu!" to "touhosu!" in certain areas (shown below)
+The changes included the inclusion of the character Marisa Kirisam, the display of differently-coloured butterflies in a circular pattern across the main menu and website, along with the swapping of the name "osu!" to "touhosu!" in certain areas across the website (shown below).

 ![](img/2010-touhosu-main-screen.jpg "Screenshot of a user's main screen in osu! on 1 April 2010")